- Digital Curator, Western Heritage Collections

 Formerly Lead Web Developer at the Science Museum Group, Mia has also worked for the Museum of London, Melbourne Museum (Australia) and Vicnet at the State Library of Victoria.
 She has worked internationally as a business analyst, usability consultant and web programmer in the cultural heritage and commercial sectors.
 Mia has held international fellowships at Trinity College Dublin/CENDARI, Ireland (2014), the Polis Center Institute on ‘Spatial Narrative and Deep Maps’ (2012) and the Roy Rosenzweig Center for History and New Media One Week One Tool program (2013), and had short Residencies at the Powerhouse Museum (2012) and the Cooper-Hewitt Design Museum (2012).

-- 'From Tagging to Theorizing: Deepening Engagement with Cultural Heritage through Crowdsourcing', Curator: The Museum Journal (2013)
+Ridge, Mia.
+2013.
+“From Tagging to Theorizing: Deepening Engagement with Cultural Heritage through Crowdsourcing.”
+Curator: The Museum Journal

-- 'Creating Deep Maps and Spatial Narratives Through Design', International Journal of Humanities and Arts Computing (2013) [with Don Lafreniere and Scott Nesbit]
+Ridge, Mia, Don Lafreniere, and Scott Nesbit.
+2013.
+“Creating Deep Maps and Spatial Narratives Through Design.”
+International Journal of Humanities and Arts Computing

 - Crowdsourcing Our Cultural Heritage (Farnham: Ashgate, 2014)